 For some people, what they most need is a lot of kitchen space because they love cooking and entertaining in the kitchen.
 Maybe they don't work at home, so that lack of home office is no big deal.
 But if you work from home and don't enjoy cooking, this isn't going to be a good space for you.

 Like an online home, you may have a specific purpose for your online home (your website).
 You may want people to visit your website, stick around long enough to get to know you, and buy your services.
 Or maybe you need a website that serves as a resume and gets you hired at your next job.

 Does your website help you do that?
 Is it designed to help you with the things you need?

 2. Does your website make sense for your current business goals?

 Imagine you moved into an amazing 1-bedroom apartment.
 It's beautiful and has a great view.
 It's exactly what you want!

-But maybe later on you decide you want a big dog or you decide to get a roommate or get into a relationship.
-Maybe you want to have children.
+But maybe later on you decide to get a roommate.
+Or maybe you want to have children.

 Does the 1-bedroom apartment still work for you and what you need?
 Probably not.